ngovandiep/docker/README.md

 By using, window command line/

-1/ Go to docker's directory.\n
+1/ Go to docker's directory./
-2/ Build image by command.
+2/ Build image by command./
 ```bash
 docker-compose build
 ```